Here are the answers to common inquiries about booking professionals speakers and our approach:

 - You want a partner who oversees the process from start to finish.

-- Your industry has special needs not being adequately addressed (healthcare, insurance, cybersec, financial services, tech).
+- Your industry has special needs not being adequately addressed (healthcare, insurance, cybersecurity, financial services, tech).

 - You’re an experiential agency that doesn’t want to compete with some bureaus who also plan events.

-- You want to deal with someone based in NYC.
+- You want to deal with a bureau based in NYC.

-Here, you can search for virtual presenters: Virtual Speaker Search Hologram speakers are now available!
+Here’s where to search for virtual presenters: Virtual Speaker Search

 What’s the lowest cost for a speaker?

-We’ve found professional, reliable talent, not trying to sell their services or products on the platform generally starts at $5,000 – $7,500 plus travel.
-We have contacts who will source talent below $5,000.
-There’s hidden costs and risk to “free” and very low-cost speakers.
+We’ve found professional, reliable talent, not trying to sell their services or products on stage generally starts at $7,500 – $10,000 plus travel for in-person.
+There’s hidden costs and risks to “free” and very low-cost speakers.
 At budgets under $5,000 we typically cannot make a profitable booking and don’t pursue those inquiries.
+The speaking industry has experienced continuous fee inflation since the start of 2022.

 Are expensive speakers better?

-Talent can cost up to $100,000 or more, especially for top ex-politicians, company founders, media figures, film, movie and TV stars, athletes and American speakers booked for events outside the US.
+“Celebrity” talent can cost $100,000 or more, especially for top ex-politicians, company founders, media figures, film, movie and TV stars, athletes and American speakers booked for events outside the US.
 Some expect a private jet, which can be $10,000 or more for travel.
 They may require 1 or more staff to accompany them, and/or security.

 Can you get me Oprah, Mark Zuckerberg, Meryl Streep, Bono or JK Rowling?